Table of Contents

 Image by Richard Collier via Flickr.

-These colorful birds occur in Venezuela and Colombia.
-Venezuelan Troupials are large birds with long tails and hefty bills.
+The Venezuelan Troupial is a large bird with a long tail and hefty bill.
 It has a black head with a blue marking around the eye and at the base of the bill.
-Its bright yellow body contracts against its black wings adorned with a white vertical stripe.
-Venezuelan Troupials prefer dry areas like woodlands, gallery forests, dry scrub, plains and open savannas for foraging.
+It has a bright yellow body and black wings with a white vertical stripe.
+The reason for its particular coloration isn’t known, but as with many birds it likely aids in identification and mating.

 14. Painted Bunting (Most Colorful Cardinal Bird)